Code-the-Dream-School/python-200/lessons/02_ML_intro/01_ML_Intro.md

 That’s where *Deep Reinforcement Learning* steps in - combining the perception power of Deep Learning with the decision-making framework of RL.

-**Deep Reinforcement Learning (DRL)**
+## Deep Reinforcement Learning (DRL)

-Deep Reinforcement Learning (DRL) combines the decision-making power of Reinforcement Learning (RL) with the pattern-recognition strength of Deep Learning (DL) - creating a powerful system that can both understand complex environments and make intelligent decisions within them.
+Deep Reinforcement Learning (DRL) combines the decision-making power of Reinforcement Learning (RL) with the pattern-recognition strength of Deep Learning (DL) creating a powerful system that can both understand complex environments and make intelligent decisions within them.

 In traditional Reinforcement Learning, the agent learns through feedback in the form of rewards or penalties.
 However, this approach struggles when dealing with environments that are extremely complex or have a large state space, meaning there are too many possible situations for the agent to handle effectively.
 Think of challenges like video games, robotics, or self-driving cars, where every frame or movement represents a new, high-dimensional state.